-Please find below my response to the consultation concerning the above application.
-These comments will be passed to the World Heritage Site Conservation and Planning Group for verification in February.
+Please find below my response to the re-consultation concerning the above application.
+These comments will be passed to the World Heritage Site Conservation and Planning Group for verification later this month.

-The application site lies within the Derwent Valley Mills World Heritage Site (DVMWHS), and is a key element of it.
+The application site lies within the Derwent Valley Mills World Heritage Site (DVMWHS).
 The Derwent Valley Mills were inscribed on the World Heritage List by UNESCO in 2001.
-The Derwent Valley Mills its assets; and to enhance its character, appearance and economic well-being in a sustainable manner.
+The Derwent Valley Mills Partnership, on behalf of HM Government is pledged to conserve the unique and important cultural landscape of the Derwent Valley Mills World Heritage Site; to protect its outstanding universal value (OUV), to interpret and promote its assets; and to enhance its character, appearance and economic well-being in a sustainable manner.